 «The future USS Marinette (LCS-25) will be the second U.S. Navy ship honoring the important naval heritage and shipbuilding history the city of Marinette is known for», said Secretary of the Navy Carlos Del Toro. «I have no doubt the Sailors of USS Marinette (LCS-25) will carry on the proud legacy from generations past and will stand ready to respond to any mission, wherever, and whenever, there is a need».

 LCS is a fast, agile, mission-focused platform designed to operate in near-shore environments, winning against 21st-century coastal threats.
 The platform is capable of supporting forward presence, maritime security, sea control and deterrence.

-The LCS class consists of two variants, the Freedom variant and the Independence variant, designed and built by two industry teams.
-The Lockheed Martin-led team builds the odd-numbered hulls.
-The Independence variant team is led by Austal USA, Mobile, Alabama, (for LCS-6 and the subsequent even-numbered hulls).
+The LCS class consists of two variants, the Freedom and the Independence, designed and built by two industry teams.
+Lockheed Martin leads the Freedom variant team, or odd-numbered hulls, in Marinette, Wisconsin.
+Austal USA leads the Independence variant team in Mobile, Alabama for USS Jackson (LCS-6) and the subsequent even-numbered hulls.